 - activating phytase to hydrolyze (dissolve) the phytates, thus freeing up minerals such as:

 Because sourdough leavening works much slower than commercial yeast, the bread dough ends up sitting around longer.
 The lactic acid creates an ideal pH for phytase activity, which decreases phytates by 62% (compared to 38% in yeast breads).
-I am convinced that sourdough is THE most nutritious way to prepare grains.
+After doing so much research, I am convinced that sourdough is THE most nutritious way to prepare grains.
 (See all my soaking grains research here.)

 In Sue Becker’s phytic acid article, she counters that sourdough does not ferment all the flour, only that which is used in the overnight sponge.
 She doesn’t take into account the long rise time of the entire batch of dough, however.
 It is then that so much of the breaking down of phytates, complex starches and sugars, and other difficult-to-digest elements happens.